The popular Redwood City autonomous drone company Skydio, launched their first product, the Skydio R1, as a lean startup by…

 If you’re a small business, you might not need for the latest in automation technology to get your product from a shelf, put it in a box, and label it.

 But once you have hundreds of different products that you need to ship simultaneously, you’ll need to invest in some type of warehouse management system to keep track of inventory levels and sales forecasts.
+As your order volume rises it will become even more challenging to track inventory in real-time.
 Mismanaged inventories, whether deficient or excess, can create significant financial problems for even the most robust of operations.
 When choosing a 3PL, always ask in-depth questions regarding their fulfillment software.

-It can vary, but they may have inventory management software access included in your monthly fee.
-This is another way you can cut in-house operational costs when outsourcing fulfillment.
+It can vary, but they may have inventory management and order management software access included in your monthly fee.
+This is another way you can cut in-house operational costs when outsourcing to an order fulfillment company.

 5. You pay more than you should for shipping

-Unless you have previously utilized a 3PL, or you have spoken to someone who has, you may not realize that you are overpaying for shipping.
-Shipping can be extraordinarily expensive for small businesses that don’t have the leverage to negotiate bulk costs and better rates.
+Unless you have previously utilized a 3PL, or you have spoken to someone who has, you may not realize that you are overpaying for the shipping options you use.
+Shipping can be extraordinarily expensive for small businesses that don’t have the leverage to negotiate bulk costs and better rates, especially if you offer two-day or same day delivery.
 Since fulfillment centers ship at high volumes, they customarily have negotiated discounted rates with various prominent shipping carriers.

 If you ship a particularly heavy, oddly shaped, cumbersome, or specialized product, you may find that your shipping costs consume your entire margin!
 Working with a 3PL partner who has experience with products of all shapes and sizes, will get you industry benefits that you wouldn’t have known about by doing in-house fulfillment.